 Woodbridge NJ Refusal Charges

-In New Jersey, an “implied consent” law exists in which the operation of a motor vehicle essentially illustrates the driver’s consent to the taking of breath samples by the police to determine BAC if the officer has sufficient grounds to conduct such a test. to determine your Blood Alcohol Content (BAC).
-However, the officer can only use the breathalyzer (or Alcotest 7110) machine if the police officer reasonably believes that you are driving under the influence.
+In New Jersey, an “implied consent” law exists in which the operation of a motor vehicle essentially illustrates the driver’s consent to the taking of breath samples by the police to determine BAC if the officer has sufficient grounds to conduct such a test to determine your Blood Alcohol Content (BAC).
+However, the officer can only use the breathalyzer (or Alcotest 7110) machine if he or she reasonably believes that you are driving under the influence.
 In order for the officer to establish the reasonable basis to conduct such a test, he or she must be able to provide a “reasonable and articulable” belief that the driver may have been intoxicated while operating the vehicle.
 Such a reasonable and articulable belief may include the odor of alcohol exuding from the car of the defendant noticeable by an officer conducting a routine traffic stop or DWI checkpoint.
-Essentially, a refusal to breath or blood tests by drivers who are under suspicion bar the officer from conducting the test, but due to the implied consent law, a refusal operates in the same manner as DWI offenses.
-Visit our DWI resource page for more information or contact the Law Offices of Proetta & Oliver at (732) 659-9600.
+Essentially, refusal to submit to breath or blood tests by drivers who are under suspicion bar the officer from conducting the test, but due to the implied consent law, a refusal operates as a motor vehicle offense in the same manner as DWI offenses.
+You can find out more about refusal charges in New Jersey by reading this page and visit our DWI resource page for more information.
+You can also contact the Law Offices of Proetta & Oliver at (732) 659-9600 for a free consultation with an experienced DWI refusal attorney.

 Penalties for Refusal in NJ

 As indicated above, the penalties for Refusal in New Jersey are essentially the same as penalties incurred from Driving While Intoxicated charges.
-This includes a 7 month-1 year license suspension for first offense, 2 years for second offense, and ten 10 years for third offense.
+This includes a license suspension until an ignition interlock device has been installed for between 7 months and 1 year for first offense, a driver’s license suspension for 1 to 2 years for a second offense, and suspension of your driver’s license for 8 years for a third offense.
+For second, third, and subsequent DWI offenses, you will also be required to have an ignition interlock device installed during the period of suspension, and for 2 to 4 years after your license is restored.
 Please visit our DWI and Refusal Penalties Page for more information.

 Refusal Lawyers in New Brunswick